Aaron Horkey Dead Man Printers Proof

 Epiphany

-“A non-traditional Christmas tale that magically captures the ethos of Christianity.”
-Of all my work, this, to me, is the most personally endearing.
+A non-traditional Christmas tale that magically captures the ethos of Christianity.

 Set in LetterPerfect’s digital font Old Claude and letterpress printed on Giovanni, a mouldmade paper from the Fabriano mills.
-Hand-colored.
 8-1/4 by 13-1/2 inches.

 Issued in a signed edition of 120 copies by The Bieler Press, Marina del Rey, in the winter of 2000/2001. $39.95.